 How Much Space Can a Bag of Mulch Cover?

-Depending on availability, items used in mulching are usually packaged either as 2 cubic feet or 3 cubic feet bags.
+Depending on availability, mulching items are usually packaged as 2 cubic feet or 3 cubic feet bags.
 This determines how much mulch is in a bag.
 Further, the area that the bagged material covers differs according to the bag type ordered and the required mulch depth.

 2 Cubic Feet Bag